Japan's MUFG to invest $4.4 billion for 20% stake in Shriram Finance | Company Business News

 “The entry of MUFG as a key investor reinforces global confidence in India’s financial services sector," Umesh Revankar, executive vice chairman of SFL, said in the statement.

-Shares of SFL traded at ₹868 on Friday.
-They have risen almost 49% this year.
-The purchase – at a company valuation of ₹1.98 trillion – comes at a premium of about 21.5% to the current market capitalization of SFL.
+Shares of SFL climbed 4.9% to a 52-week high of ₹911.35 on Friday and traded at ₹908.10 at 1:24 PM on Friday.
+They have risen more than 50% this year.
+The purchase – at a company valuation of ₹1.98 trillion – comes at a premium of about 16.5% to the current market capitalization of SFL.

 For the Japanese entity, the investment is a strategic step to establish a foundation in India’s micro, small and medium enterprises (MSME) and retail markets and capture the country’s growing domestic demand.